gumaerc-testorg/15.071-spring-2017/content/pages/an-introduction-to-analytics/assignment-1/stock-dynamics.md

 Our five datasets all have the same number of observations.
 How many observations are there in each data set?

-Exercise 1

-&nbsp;Numerical Response&nbsp;

-Explanation

-Using the str function, we can see that each data set has 480 observations.
-We have monthly data for 40 years, so there are 12\*40 = 480 observations.

-CheckShow Answer

 ## Problem 1.2 - Summary Statistics

 What is the earliest year in our datasets?

-Exercise 2

-&nbsp;Numerical Response&nbsp;

-Explanation

-Using the summary function, the minimum value of the Date variable is January 1, 1970 for any dataset.

-CheckShow Answer

 ## Problem 1.3 - Summary Statistics

 What is the latest year in our datasets?

-Exercise 3

-&nbsp;Numerical Response&nbsp;

-Explanation

-Using the summary function, the maximum value of the Date variable is December 1, 2009 for any dataset.

-CheckShow Answer

 ## Problem 1.4 - Summary Statistics

 What is the mean stock price of IBM over this time period?

-Exercise 4

-&nbsp;Numerical Response&nbsp;

-Explanation

-By typing summary(IBM), we can see that the mean value of the IBM StockPrice is 144.38.

-CheckShow Answer

 ## Problem 1.5 - Summary Statistics

 What is the minimum stock price of General Electric (GE) over this time period?

-Exercise 5

-&nbsp;Numerical Response&nbsp;

-Explanation

-By typing summary(GE), we can see that the minimum value of the GE StockPrice is 9.294.

-CheckShow Answer

 ## Problem 1.6 - Summary Statistics

 What is the maximum stock price of Coca-Cola over this time period?

-Exercise 6

-&nbsp;Numerical Response&nbsp;

-Explanation

-By typing summary(CocaCola), we can see that the maximum value of the Coca-Cola StockPrice is 146.58.

-CheckShow Answer

 ## Problem 1.7 - Summary Statistics

 What is the median stock price of Boeing over this time period?

-Exercise 7

-&nbsp;Numerical Response&nbsp;

-Explanation

-By typing summary(Boeing), we can see that the median value of the Boeing StockPrice is 44.88.

-CheckShow Answer

 ## Problem 1.8 - Summary Statistics

 What is the standard deviation of the stock price of Procter & Gamble over this time period?

-Exercise 8

-&nbsp;Numerical Response&nbsp;

-Explanation

-By typing sd(ProcterGamble$StockPrice), we can see that the standard deviation of the Procter & Gamble StockPrice is 18.19414.

-CheckShow Answer

 ## Problem 2.1 - Visualizing Stock Dynamics